 The Zapatillas Cays is a group of two uninhabited islands surrounded by a coral reef, located east of Bastimentos Island.
 This area offers the most beautiful beaches and the best snorkeling of the Bocas del Toro archipelago.
 We stopped at Zapatilla 2 (the smaller of the Zapatillas islands).

 This was about as exotic as our trip to Panama was going to get.

 Zapatilla 2 belongs to the Bastimentos Marine National Park.
 The island is similar to San Blas, with its white coral-sand beaches and turquoise blue waters.
 A true tropical paradise island.

 There is a series of interconnecting tracks and boardwalks passing through the interior of the island.
 If you get bored with the picturesque beaches, you can take a small hike through the island and discover the mangroves on the other side.

 Just make sure you get back in time to catch your boat!

 After an hour or so on Zapatillas, we boarded the boat for our return trip to Bocas.
 Along the way we were half-heartedly encouraged to search for sloths as we passed close to an island on the way back.

-We didn’t sight any (nobody ever does).
+We didn’t sight any (people rarely do).